Breakfast in London, dinner in Barcelona

 -

-Eurostar have always been pretty good about re-booking people on later Eurostars from Paris or Brussels back to London, free of charge, if (for example) a train from Italy has been seriously delayed arriving in Paris.
+Eurostar have always been pretty good about re-booking people on later Eurostars from Paris or Brussels back to London, free of charge, if (for example) a train from Milan or Barcelona has been seriously delayed arriving in Paris.
 Eurostar are also very good about rebooking people on a later Eurostar from London if their UK train has been delayed into London.
 But you should allow plenty of connectional time in the first place.

 If you miss a connection in Brussels